stvtortora/NoteLoggerAPI/README.md

 ## React

 The subreddit browser is built primarily with React.
-One of the many reasons that React is great for using creating interactive web applications is that it allows for state management via JavaScript instead of in the DOM directly.
-It's also component-based, which allows for DOM interaction via a tree structure, rather than the often haphazard interaction you get with jQuery.
+One of the reasons that React is great for creating interactive web applications is that it allows for state management via JavaScript instead of in the DOM directly.
+It's also component-based, which allows for DOM interaction via a clear tree structure that you don't get with jQuery.

 ##create-react-app

 To start up the process, I used create-react-app.
-Create-react-app is a handy tool for quickly setting up a React project because it pre-configures modules like webpack, babel, and jest.
+Create-react-app is a handy tool for quickly setting up a React project because it pre-configures webpack and babel along with modules like jest, which I used for testing.

 ##jQuery

-Okay, so I know I dissed jQuery before, but it has one method that's pretty useful for extracting JSON from a webpage, `$.getSON`. `$.getSON` returns a promise, which I used to update the app's state with either search results or an error message.
+Okay, so I know I criticized jQuery before, but it has one method that's pretty useful for extracting JSON from a webpage, `$.getSON`. `$.getSON` returns a promise, which I used to update the app's state with either search results or an error message.

 ##enzyme